ipbrennan90/climatroll/README.md

   - At the time that I built this [react-navigation](https://reactnavigation.org/), although one of, if not the most popular react-native navigation libraries, was having some issues so unless resolved I had to point to this specific commit when installing the dependency: https://github.com/react-community/react-navigation.git#7edd9a7

+  - TouchableHighlight components cannot have multiple children, haven't looked into why this is true but there is a workaround, you can build a custom component to house the multiple children you may want to include, for me it was having text and a loader inside of the touchableHighlight.
+You will get an Invariant Violation error when you attempt this.
+You can fix this error by using setNativeProps function that comes out of the box with the React.Component class.
+More detailed solution [here](http://stackoverflow.com/questions/31741705/error-invariant-violation-touchable-child-must-either-be-native-or-forward-set)

+  - the particle-api-js library does not work with react-native, I had to handroll the Oauth and other flows.
+I will try to build out a library that works with react-native in my free time but in the meantime checkout the [api service](https://github.com/ipbrennan90/climatroll/blob/master/services/api.js)

 # Helpful Commands

   - When you remove a dependency react-native sometimes gets confused, in order to remedy the crash a helpful group of commands is: